MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 where :math:`\Gamma_X` are the thermodynamic source terms and :math:`D_{X}` the diffusive terms for quantities :math:`X= c h, c, c h_s` or any other tracer, such as sea ice salinity.
-From the various advection schemes that are available in MITgcm, we recommend flux-limited schemes to preserve sharp gradients and edges that are typical of sea ice distributions and to rule out unphysical over- and undershoots (negative thickness or concentration).
-These schemes conserve volume and horizontal area and are unconditionally stable, so that we can set :math:`D_{X}=0`.
-Run-time flags: :varlink:`SEAICEadvScheme` (default=77, is a 2nd-order flux limited scheme), :varlink:`DIFF1` = :math:`D_{X}/\Delta{x}` (default=0).
+From the various advection schemes that are available in MITgcm, we recommend flux-limited schemes (runtime flag :varlink:`SEAICEadvScheme`; default=77, a 2nd-order flux limited scheme) to preserve sharp gradients and edges that are typical of sea ice distributions and to rule out unphysical over- and undershoots (negative thickness or concentration).
+These schemes conserve volume and horizontal area and are unconditionally stable, so that we can set :math:`D_{X}=0` (runtime flag :varlink:`DIFF1` = :math:`D_{X}/\Delta{x}`; default=0).

 The MITgcm sea ice model provides the option to use the thermodynamics model of Winton (2000) :cite:`winton:00`, which in turn is based on the 3-layer model of